snowplow-industry-solutions/redpanda-dynamic-ecommerce-discounts/README.md

 ## Quickstart

+To easily get started with this accelerator, you only need a browser because **this project can be running entirely in the cloud 🙂 using a devcontainer inside GitHub (a codespace)**.

-To get started, head to our [Dynamic Ecommerce Discounts with Redpanda][docs-main].
+So, go ahead and see the instructions for this in the doc [Dynamic Ecommerce Discounts with Redpanda][docs-main].

 ## Special thanks